sowwnn/RC-Sho0/README.md

 **Halo, call me Sho 🫡**

-**I'm an artificial intellegence researcher and engineer at the same time in [Viet Nam](https://vi.wikipedia.org/wiki/Vi%E1%BB%87t_Nam)/ I just finished my bachelor of science in IT degree [@HUFLIT](https://huflit.edu.vn/en/)/ I look forward to continuing my academic studies/ I am really excited about computer vision, especially medical image processing/ You can find more of my information [@sowwn.dev](https://www.sowwn.dev/about)**
+**I'm an artificial intellegence researcher and engineer at the same time in [Viet Nam 🇻🇳](https://vi.wikipedia.org/wiki/Vi%E1%BB%87t_Nam)/ I just finished my bachelor of science in IT degree [@HUFLIT 🇻🇳](https://huflit.edu.vn/en/)/  Now, I’m studying for a master's degree in AI Convergence [@CNU 🇰🇷](https://international.jnu.ac.kr/)/ Computer vision, especially medical image processing is my focus field recently/ You can find more of my information [@sowwn.dev](https://www.sowwn.dev/about)**

 -------------------------------------------------
 <!-- This is my contact: